zhon/mockist-style-javascript-tdd-kata/README.md

     }

 });
 ```
 ## Test 5
 That's better, but the message hangs around forever.
-Can you make it go away? **Yes, I am adding a test for that.**
+Can you make it go away? **Yes, I am adding a test for that.
+Notice how I use a Fake timer to avoid slow tests.**

 ```js